vo-olb/KGMem/README.md

 - Enhance multi-user support with Redis for caching and task queues.

 ### Optimization:
-- Optimize GraphRAG calling parameters for quicker responses.
+- Optimize GraphRAG calling parameters for quicker responses and more reasonable graph construction (e.g., avoid separate entities for synonyms).
 - Support asynchronous task handling with tools like Celery and Redis.

 ## Contributions